postcss/postcss-import/README.md

 **Notes:**

+- **This plugin should probably be used as the first plugin of your list.
+This way, other plugins will work on the AST as if there were only a single file to process, and will probably work as you can expect**.
 - This plugin works great with [postcss-url](https://github.com/postcss/postcss-url) plugin, which will allow you to adjust assets `url()` (or even inline them) after inlining imported files.
 - In order to optimize output, **this plugin will only import a file once** on a given scope (root, media query...).